 4 | Use All 45 Applications in the First Round

-You will be able to apply to 45 Match participating programs in total between Monday-Thursday.
-You can apply to new programs as well as reapply to the programs you applied to during the ERAS 2023 season.
+You will be able to apply to 45 Match participating programs in total between Monday and Thursday.
+You can apply to new programs as well as reapply to the programs you applied to during the ERAS 2026 season.
 You can only apply to programs participating in SOAP that have unfilled positions you’re qualified for.

 Although you aren’t required to apply to all 45 programs, it’s a good idea to do so in order to maximize your chance of matching during SOAP.
-Fill each application out and broaden your horizons past what you thought was ideal.
+Fill out each application and broaden your horizons beyond what you thought was ideal.
 Even if you don’t think it’s a program you want, strongly consider it since this is your last shot to match this year.

 Choose your programs wisely and make sure you are an eligible applicant.
 For example, not all programs accept IMGs.

-Submit your 45 applications as soon as possible on Monday in order to be among the first group of candidates residency programs review.
+Submit your 45 applications as soon as possible on Monday to be among the first group of candidates that residency programs review.
 This will give you the best chance of acceptance.

 5 | Be Open to Specialties or Locations You Haven’t Considered